 I very lightly tapped each of the Americans on the head with the foldable chair I was still holding in my hand.
 They then showed me why they hadn't helped me by pointing behind the door to a gang of Filipinos who apparently would have attacked them if they had tried to help me.
 I understood then the Americans had been unable to assist me since they feared for their own safety.

 Obviously we were in a very repressive society.
 My friends and I began walking around again and another thin black-haired girl (about 30 years old) wearing a light green dress approached us.
 I spoke with her and she seemed rather intelligent.
-She was thin and was probably about 30 years old.
 I asked her what she did here and she replied she simply tried to get enough to eat.
 Apparently things were so repressive here that it was difficult for even an intelligent person like herself to find enough to eat.

 As I walked away from her I realized I didn't even know her name.
 However, I didn't ask her because I thought I actually probably never would see her again.
 She might be interesting, but I was really not very attracted to her.